MorganStenberg/murder-mystery/README.md

 ### Problems encountered during build process

 - Refactoring the main logic for the game and problems related to the refactoring.
+- bug with wrong input - connected to refactored main function

 ## Deployment